Adebank/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9-divide_and_rule script that prints the result of POWER divided by DIVIDE 10-love_exponent_breath script that displays the result of BREATH to the power of LOVE 12-combinations script that prints all combinations of two letters
+9-divide_and_rule script that prints the result of POWER divided by DIVIDE 10-love_exponent_breath script that displays the result of BREATH to the power of LOVE 12-combinations script that prints all combinations of two letters 13-print_float script that print a number with two decimal places followed by a new line